B. C. Kamble

-Bapu Chandrasen Kamble (15 July 1919 – 6 November 2006) was an Indian politician, writer, editor, jurist, and social activist.
-He is also an Ambedkarite thinker, translator and biographer.
-Kamble is the leader of Republican Party of India (Kamble).
-He is from Maharashtra.
+Bapu Chandrasen Kamble (15 July 1919 – 6 November 2006) was an Indian politician, writer, editor, jurist, and social activist from Maharashtra.
+He was also an Ambedkarite thinker, translator and biographer.
+Kamble was the leader of Republican Party of India (Kamble).
 He has written a Marathi biography of B. R. Ambedkar called "Samagra Ambedkar Charitra" (Vol. 1–24).

-Kamble helped Dr. Babasaheb Ambedkar while drafting the Constitution of India.
-For nearly 50 years after Ambedkar's death, Kamble led the Republican Party of India.
-After the death of Babasaheb, there was a split in the Republican Party of India.
-He is the president of a group, Republican Party of India (Kamble).
+Kamble helped Ambedkar while drafting the Constitution of India.
+For nearly 50 years after Ambedkar's death, Kamble led the Republican Party of India but there was later a split in the party and he became the president of the Republican Party of India (Kamble) faction.

 Journalism and educational career

-Dr. Babasaheb Ambedkar started a Satyagraha demanding the cancellation of the Poona Pact in Pune on 18 July 1946, because the Cabinet Mission to India rejected the independent political existence of untouchables in 1946.
+B. R. Ambedkar started a satyagraha demanding the cancellation of the Poona Pact in Pune on 18 July 1946, because the Cabinet Mission to India rejected the independent political existence of untouchables in 1946.
 This is called 'Pune Satyagraha'.
-For support this Satyagraha, student Kamble wrote an article Dalit Satyagrahinchi Kaifiyat (the Pleading of the Dalit Satyagrahies) in Kirloskar, a leading journal at that time.
-This article was published in the November 1946 issue of 'Kirloskar'.
+For support this Satyagraha, student Kamble wrote an article "Dalit Satyagrahinchi Kaifiyat" (Pleading of the Dalit Satyagrahies) in Kirloskar, a leading journal at that time.
+This article was published in the November 1946 issue of Kirloskar.
 After that, Ambedkar himself read the article and appointed him as editor of Janata weekly.
 From 1948 to 1954, Kamble served as the editor of the Janata weekly.
-From 1956 to 1958, he served as the editor of the Prabuddha Bharat weekly.
+From 1956 to 1958, he served as the editor of the Prabuddha Bharata weekly.
 From 1959 to 1975, he served as the editor of the Republic weekly.
-The Janata and the Prabuddha Bharat were started by Dr. Babasaheb Ambedkar.
-Kamble followed Ambedkar.
-Due to the influence of Ambedkar, he converted to Buddhism in 1956.
+The Janata and the Prabuddha Bharat were started by Ambedkar.
+Kamble was a follower of Ambedkar and due to his influence, converted to Buddhism in 1956.
 During 1956–57, he served as a Professor of Constitutional Law in Siddharth College of Law, Mumbai.